 - Coleman Instant Lakeside Dome Tent 4 Person

 A vestibule is generally a covered area near or in the entryway and act as a place to store your gear out of the direct sleeping area.
 You can also change into drier clothes here and avoid tramping mud into the sleeping area in case of wet weather.
 They aren’t necessary, but they are very useful in case of wet weather, and when camping it’s best to plan for the worst.
 One downside is that they add to the weight of the tent.

 How we test

-Usability Our tester, Peter Horvath, rates the tents on how comfortable they are to live in and use, taking into account: the usable area of the inner tent and vestibule (height and floor area), access to the tent, the number and size of doors and windows and ventilation.
+Usability Our tester, Peter Horvath, rates the tents on how comfortable they are to live in and use, taking into account: the usable area of the inner tent and vestibule (height, walls and floor area), access to the tent and ventilation.

 Ease of assembly This measures how long it took to put the tents up and take them down.
-Times ranged from 15-25 minutes to put up and 10-20 minutes to take down the second time around.
-These times are only a guide because they’re based on the times of experienced users putting the tent up in ideal conditions.
+Times ranged from 15-25 minutes to put up the second time around and 10-20 minutes to take down.
+These times are only a guide because they’re based on the times of an experienced user putting the tent up in ideal conditions.
 Times will vary depending on experience, weather and ground conditions.

 Get access to our independent testing reports and save yourself time and money.